Ronaldop19/ronaldop19/README.md

-## Hi there, I'm Ronaldo Amorim, welcome to me profile! 😁👍
+## Hi there, I'm Ronaldo, welcome to me profile! 😁👍

 - 🔭 Loading ...
 - 📅 Since 19/10/1998 🇧🇷